certik/hermes2d/doc/src/tutorial-2.rst

    :align: center
    :alt: Candidates generated for a given candidate list.

-The second parameter ``CONV_EXP`` is a convergence exponent used to evaluate a score.
+The second parameter ``CONV_EXP`` is a convergence exponent used to calculate the score.

 The third parameter specifies the the maximum considered order used in the resulting refinement.
 In this case, a constant ``H2DRS_DEFAULT_ORDER`` is used.
 The constant is defined by Hermes2D library and it corresponds to the maximum order supported by the selector.
 In this case, this is 9.